Aberdeen - v1.8.0

 // Allow state.answer to be modified using both an <input> and buttons

-$('div.row marginTop:1em', () => {
+$('div.row margin-top:1em', () => {

 $('button text=- click=', () => state.answer--);